 After 10 minutes or so we left, wandered around the grounds, hopped in a taxi and joined back on the BTS, so pleasantly surprised at just how impressive the Erawan Museum was, and I was left confused as to why it wasn’t more famous!

-It’s in Bangkok (stritcly speaking it’s in Samut Prakan, but for our purposes, it’s essentially still Bangkok!), so you don’t have to leave the city.
-Jump on the skytrain (BTS) and ride it to Bearing, the last stop.
-From there it’s just 4km on a straight road, around $2 or so in a taxi, so hop in a taxi and traffic permitting you’ll be there in 10 minutes.
+It’s in Bangkok (strictly speaking it’s in neighbouring Samut Prakan, but for our purposes, it’s essentially still Bangkok!), so you don’t have to leave the city.
+You can either take a taxi, or public transport.

-It’s a private temple, so the tickets are a little bit pricey – 300THB ($9) for foreigners, or 150THB for Thai nationals.
-If you speak a little Thai though, chat to the ticket vendor and he’ll give you the Thai price, I love Thai people!!
+It’s a private temple, so the tickets are a little bit pricey, but worth the visit – 300THB ($9) for foreigners, or 150THB for Thai nationals.
+If you speak a little Thai though, chat to the ticket vendor and he’ll give you the Thai price.